( Look at the bottom of page for new updates)

 GEN III™ Super Alloy Steel only From Midwest

-The newest Super Alloy steel, Gen III™, steel was developed after the need was realized by Midwest Converters when previously available materials failed and were deemed inadequate, and further analyzed for root failure analysis.
+The newest Super Alloy steel, Gen III™, steel was developed after the need was realized by Midwest Converters when previously available materials failed extreme abuse and were deemed inadequate.
+So further analyzing by root failure analysis was made.
 Big words for “why did it fail?”
 Was it lacking high fracture toughness or bending fatigue resistance?
 Was the % of elongation a consideration?
 Each aspect of failure was carefully examined and corrected until the highest performing steel was created.
 Samples were produced and tested.
 As predicted after several hardening, tempering and formulation processes were altered, perfection was finally achieved.
 The first part Midwest soon produced was a fully encapsulated outer sprag race for the popular 8-inch torque converter using the Gen III™ steel.

 But before we reveal the test results it is important to have an understanding of the outside influences thrown at a sprag assembly.
 It is more than torque, horsepower and shock; it is also the thermal resistance temperature.
 As the temperature climbs closer to the original steels tempering temperature, it starts to loose its ability to hold shape and size.
 This is one area that Gen III™ steel really shines.
 Gen III™ steel is tempered at upwards of 1100°F, nearly 3 times the temperature than conventional 9310 or 8620, meaning that it far out performs these performance alloys thermal resistance for use as gear and shaft materials.
 Simularly, the core hardness also exceeded all other steels including the “Nasa” designated steel with a core hardness of 52-56 rc and a tensile strength of over 300 ksi.
 By the way, the Midwest sprag out performed previous materials by at least 23% and more in all testing.